distribution/distribution/docs/configuration.md

       no
     </td>
     <td>
-      An array of absolute paths to a x509 CA file
+      An array of absolute paths to an x509 CA file
     </td>
   </tr>
 </table>